openWMail/openWMail/CONTRIBUTING.md

 # Raising a new issue & requesting Features

-Thanks for being an A* tester and helping to make WMail better by either reporting a bug or raising an issue!
+Thanks for being an A* tester and helping to make openWMail better by either reporting a bug or raising an issue!
 Before you create a new issue here are a few things that might be worth checking first...

 1. Make sure you're using the [latest version and also check the latest pre-releases](https://github.com/openwmail/openwmail/releases).
 You may find that your bug has been fixed or feature added in a pre-release.
 You can find the full list of all releases available to download along with the changelog for each release on the [releases page](https://github.com/openwmail/openwmail/releases)